 - Impaired coordination; decreased muscle strength, control, and mass

-- Display willingness to participate in activities.
+- Client will display willingness to participate in activities.

-|Provide stump care on a routine basis, e.g., inspect area, cleanse and dry thoroughly, and rewrap stump with elastic bandage or air splint, or apply a stump shrinker (heavy stockinette sock), for “delayed” prosthesis.||Provides opportunity to evaluate healing and note complications (unless covered by immediate prosthesis).
-Wrapping stump controls edema and helps form stump into conical shape to facilitate fitting of prosthesis.
-Note: Air splint may be preferred, because it permits visual inspection of the wound|
+|Provide stump care on a routine basis: inspect the area, cleanse and dry thoroughly, and rewrap stump with an elastic bandage or air splint, or apply a stump shrinker (heavy stockinette sock), for “delayed” prosthesis.||Provides an opportunity to evaluate healing and note complications (unless covered by immediate prosthesis).
+Wrapping stump controls edema and helps form stump into a conical shape to facilitate the fitting of the prosthesis.|

 |Measure circumference periodically||Measurement is done to estimate shrinkage to ensure proper fit of sock and prosthesis.|

-|Rewrap stump immediately with an elastic bandage, elevate if “immediate/early” cast is accidentally dislodged.
-Prepare for reapplication of cast.||Edema will occur rapidly, and rehabilitation can be delayed|
+|Rewrap stump immediately with an elastic bandage, elevate if “immediate or early” cast is accidentally dislodged.
+Prepare for reapplication of the cast.||Edema will occur rapidly, and rehabilitation can be delayed|

-|Assist with specified ROM exercises for both the affected and unaffected limbs beginning early in postoperative stage.||Prevents contracture deformities, which can develop rapidly and could delay prosthesis usage.|
+|Assist with specified ROM exercises for both the affected and unaffected limbs beginning early in the postoperative stage.||Prevents contracture deformities, which can develop rapidly and could delay prosthesis usage.|

-|Encourage active/isometric exercises for upper torso and unaffected limbs.||Increases muscle strength to facilitate transfers/ambulation and promote mobility and more|
+|Encourage active and isometric exercises for the upper torso and unaffected limbs.||Increases muscle strength to facilitate transfers and ambulation and promote mobility and more normal lifestyle.|